tymyrddin/blue-phish/source/docs/mobile/vishing.md

 * Hang up as soon as you notice it is a robocall.
 * Never say "yes" to any question.
 * Ignore any and all instructions, not even seemingly harmless instructions.
-It is a slippery social engineering slope.
+Slippery social engineering slope.
 * Write down any information the person or robot provides on the call — without providing any details of your own.
 Do not give out ***any*** personal information over a phone, ever.
 * Do not click on links in [emails](../general/phishing.md) or in [mobile phone SMS text messages](smishing.md) the caller might send.
-* Phone technology exists that locks a phone line after hanging up and redirecting next calls to the fraudulent caller.
+* Phone technology that locks a phone line after hanging up and redirecting next calls to the fraudulent caller exists.
 Do not call back using the same phone on which you received the call.
 * Note the number, what they said/did and report the call to a "Do Not Call" registry and/or anti-fraud program (if existing in your country).

 ## Prevention